cwchentw/lightweight-cms/content/deployment.md

+---
-# Deploy a mdcms Site with Nginx
+title: Deploy a mdcms Site with Nginx
+mtime: 2021/6/18
+---

 ## Prologue

+This article demonstrates the whole process to deploy a mdcms site with Nginx on GNU/Linux.

 ## Install Required Packages

 ### Ubuntu

+Invoke this command to install a mininal Nginx and PHP combination:

 ```shell
 $ sudo apt install nginx php php-fpm
 ```

+Invoke this command to install packages for Composer:

 ```shell
 $ sudo apt install php-xml php-mbstring
 ```

+If you utilize *default* theme of mdcms, invoke this command as well:

 ```shell
 $ sudo apt install nodejs npm